Satkirat-kaur/cst8919Lab3/policy-lab/Readme.md

-# Azure Policy Lab – Cloud Governance Gone Rogue
+# Azure Policy Lab - CST8919 Lab 3

-## 📘 Summary of the Lab
+## Summary of the Lab

 This lab, part of CST8919 – DevOps Security and Compliance, involved using **Azure Policy** to implement governance controls for a fictional company called **MapleTech Solutions**.
 As a newly hired Cloud Security Engineer, my task was to bring order to cloud deployments by enforcing strict organizational policies using custom Azure policies and initiatives.